Distributed deployment

 }

-In case you want to downscale the cluster, you can move all shards away from a peer and then remove the peer using Remove peer from the cluster API.
+In case you want to downscale the cluster, you can move all shards away from a peer and then remove the peer using the remove peer API.

 DELETE /cluster/peer/{peer_id}